GrokCV/website/content/publication/2021-WACV-ACM/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the IEEE/CVF winter conference on applications of computer vision*
+publication: '2021 IEEE Winter Conference on Applications of Computer Vision (WACV)'
-publication_short: In *IEEE/CVF*
+publication_short: 'WACV 2021'

 abstract: Single-frame infrared small target detection remains a challenge not only due to the scarcity of intrinsic target characteristics but also because of lacking a public dataset.
 In this paper, we first contribute an open dataset with high-quality annotations to advance the research in this field.
 We also propose an asymmetric contextual modulation module specially designed for detecting infrared small targets.
 To better highlight small targets, besides a top-down global contextual feedback, we supplement a bottom-up modulation pathway based on point-wise channel attention for exchanging high-level semantics and subtle low-level details.
 We report ablation studies and comparisons to state-of-the-art methods, where we find that our approach performs significantly better.
 Our dataset and code are available online.